Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences

 \paragraph{Efficiency metrics comparison with baseline Mamba.} To strengthen our efficiency claims from the main paper, we include a comparison of number of floating point operations per forward pass, number of parameters, and memory usage against the representative Voxel Mamba \cite{voxelmamba} in Tab. ~\ref{efficiency}.
 By decomposing 3D convolutions into separate 2D convolutions and removing positional encodings, PHiM saves almost 2x number of parameters.
 In conjunction, removing serialization curves in favor of streaming-native azimuthal ordering results in almost 2x reduction in peak memory usage.
 We report full-scan results on the Waymo Open dataset.

-\paragraph{Prediction refinement ablation.} We evaluate PHiM's performance on global scene predictions with varying number of buffered sectors in Fig. ~\ref{fig:refinement_line}.
-Because PHiM makes global predictions for each new input sector, it is able to gradually refine its predictions -- even on past spatiotemporal regions -- and approach full-scan performance while maintaining the streaming benefit.
-After the initial stage of "loading" the sector buffer, PHiM will continue performing at full-scan level.
+\paragraph{Prediction refinement ablation.} We evaluate PFCF's performance on global scene predictions with varying number of buffered sectors in Fig. ~\ref{fig:refinement_line}.
+Because PFCF makes global predictions for each new input sector, it is able to gradually refine its predictions -- even on past spatiotemporal regions -- and approach full-scan performance while maintaining the streaming benefit.
+After the initial stage of "loading" the sector buffer, PFCF will continue performing at full-scan level.
 This is in contrast with previous streaming methods \cite{han, strobe, polarstream, partner} which only makes predictions on regions corresponding to the given input.
 As such, previous streaming methods always demonstrate constant global performance.

-\paragraph{Prediction refinement qualitative visualization.} Fig. ~\ref{fig:refine_qualitative} shows a qualitative visualization of the feature maps and output predictions for PHiM.
+\paragraph{Prediction refinement qualitative visualization.} Fig. ~\ref{fig:refine_qualitative} shows a qualitative visualization of the feature maps and output predictions for PFCF.
 Notably, while some ground truth objects are not detected initially (bottom row in the first and third frames), our sector buffer concatenates features together and captures the missing objects with the subsequent input sector (second and fourth frames).

 \paragraph{Measuring efficiency.} Our efficiency comparison in Tab. ~\ref{efficiency} includes measurements on total number of floating point operations per forward pass, number of total parameters, parameter memory and peak memory usage.
 We use the ptflops \cite{ptflops} tool to measure floating point operations and built-in CUDA memory tracking in Pytorch to measure peak CUDA memory usage.
 We report averages over 1000 samples.